almostearthling/when-command/README.md

   2. `CONTAINS`: the test evaluates to true when either the test string is a substring of the returned value, or the return value is a list, no *Sub #* has been specified, and the test value is in the list
   3. `MATCHES`: the test value is treated as a *regular expression* and the return value (as a string) matches it
   4. `<`: the return value is less than the test value (converted to the return value type)
-  5. `<`: the return value is greater than the test value (converted to the return value type)
+  5. `>`: the return value is greater than the test value (converted to the return value type)
 * *Test Value* is the user provided value to compare the return value to.

 When all the needed fields for a tests are given, the test can be accepted by clicking the *Update* button.
 To remove a test line, either specify *Value #* and *Sub #* or select the line to delete, then click the *Remove* button.
 Tests are optional: if no test is provided, the condition will be enqueued as soon as the signal is emitted.

 **Warning:** when the system or session do not support a bus, path, interface, or signal, the signal handler registration fails: in this case the associated event never takes place and it is impossible for any associated condition to be ever verified.
-If a test is specified in the wrong way, or a comparison is impossible (e.g. comparing a returned list a string), or any error arises within a test, the test will evaluate to *false* and the signal will not activate any associated condition.
+If a test is specified in the wrong way, or a comparison is impossible (e.g. comparing a returned list against a string), or any error arises within a test, the test will evaluate to *false* and the signal will not activate any associated condition.

 ## Developer notes and resources